Are you looking to lose fat without losing muscle?

-These exercises involving the posterior side of your lower body; namely the glutes, hamstrings, and low back.
+These exercises involve the posterior side of your lower body; namely the glutes, hamstrings, and lower back.

 Common examples include deadlifts, and bridge exercises.

-If you’d like a list of all the best muscle building exercises, download The WCT’s Best Compound Exercises.
+If you’d like a list of all the best muscle-building exercises, check out our complete list of compound exercises.

-As you can see, all of these exercises have one thing in common.
+As you can see, all of these weight training exercises have one thing in common.